tayruxin/tp/docs/DeveloperGuide.md

 ### **4. Enhanced Flexibility in Phone Number Parameter Input**

 ### **5. Find Feature Enhancement 1**
+**Potential Flaw in Current Implementation**<br>
+Currently, LinkMeIn only allows searching through the list of companies by the `COMPANY_NAME` parameter.
+However, users might want to search through the list using other parameters, like `RECRUITER_NAME`, `PRIORITY` and `ROLE`.

+**Proposed Enhancement**<br>
+We plan to expand the current find command’s capability to allow for search using other parameters.
+The users will be able to specify the prefix that corresponds to the parameter they wish to use for the search, before the keyword(s).
+The prefixes used will be consistent with the rest of the application, in regard to what parameter they represent.

+Here are the new suggested formats :
+* Find using `RECRUITER_NAME` : `find n/KEYWORD`
+* Find using `PRIORITY`: `find pr/KEYWORD`
+* Find using `Role`: `find r/KEYWORD`

+**Examples**<br>
+* `find n/John Doe`
+* `find pr/High`
+* `find r/Software Engineer`

 ### **6. Find Feature Enhancement 2**
+**Potential Flaw in Current Implementation**<br>
+If users would like to find a specific company that has two or more words in their name such as `Microsoft Corporation`, using the current find command will return companies that match either “Microsoft” or “Corporation”.
+This can potentially pollute the results and defeat the purpose of the find feature.

+**Proposed Enhancement**<br>
+We plan to expand the find command's capability, to allow for exact keyword matching.
+This can be done by specifying the keyword(s) within quotations.

+Suggested command format for exact find: `find “KEYWORD [KEYWORDS]...”`

+For example, users can now type: `find “Microsoft Corporation”`.
+And this will return results that match all the keywords specified, reducing the potential for polluted find results.

 ### **7. Improve Error Message for Deadline Parameter**